neo2100/MentorCircle-MLH/README.md

 Don't worry, MentorCircle is here for you.

 MentorCircle is inspired by a roundtable conversation among early talents.
 The founders empathized by everyone's journey and inspired to create a robust mentorship network.
-Instead of a define role of mentor or mentee, we are a bigger believer in creating an open roundtable for peers to share what they excel in and seek guidance on what they need.
+Instead of a defined role of mentor or mentee, we are a bigger believer in creating an open roundtable for peers to share what they excel in and seek guidance on what they need.

 With MentorCircle as the centralize mentorship resource hub, you will be able to build a tailored career network with little downtime and only a few clicks away.

-## What it does
+## What it does (What it will do!)

 MentorCircle is a professional social networking platform design to create a virtual mentorship roundtable among college graduates and early industry talents.

 Users can sign up and set up their profile outlining their experience and mentorship expectation they are seeking for.
 Once the profile is set up, the algorithm will recommend and pre-match connections that suit best to the user’s profile.

 To engage knowledge sharing and transfer, there is a point system to encourage contribution.
-User can earn points through mentoring others, answering open forum questions, participating in activities, or donating to charities.
+User can earn points through mentoring others, answering open forum questions, participating in humanitarian activities, or donating to charities.

 In order to participating in a one-on-one mentorship, user will have to collect sufficient points to do so.
 Mentees can submit request to begin a mentorship with their desired mentor with a simple application.
 There will be recommended prompt and guidance for mentors and mentees to reference to during the process.
 Additional post mentorship functionality such as reference letter template and custom feedback summary are also available to create action plans and journal the learnings in the mentorship.